Crude oil prices surpass $100 a barrel as the Iran war impedes production and shipping

-CHICAGO – Oil prices have eclipsed $100 per barrel for the first time in more than three and a half years as the Iran war hinders production and shipping in the Middle East.
+CHICAGO – Oil prices eclipsed $114 per barrel for the first time since 2022 on Monday as the Iran war intensified, threatening production and shipping in the Middle East.

-The price for a barrel of Brent crude, the international standard, was at $101.19 shortly after trading resumed on the Chicago Mercantile Exchange, up 9.2% from its settlement price of $92.69 Friday.
+The price for a barrel of Brent crude, the international standard, surged past $114 after trading resumed on the Chicago Mercantile Exchange.
+That was up 23% from its Friday closing price of $92.69.

 Recommended Videos

-West Texas Intermediate, the light, sweet crude oil produced in the United States, was selling for about $107.06 a barrel.
-That’s 16.2% higher than its Friday settlement price of $90.90.
+West Texas Intermediate, the light, sweet crude oil produced in the United States, also was selling for about $114 a barrel.
+That’s 25% higher than its close Friday at $90.90.

+The war’s toll on civilian targets grew early Monday as Bahrain accused Iran of striking a desalination plant vital to drinking water supplies, and oil depots in Tehran smoldered following overnight Israeli strikes.

-The increases followed U.S. crude prices jumping by 36% and Brent crude prices rising 28% last week.
+The increases followed the U.S. crude price jumping by 36% and Brent crude rising by 28% last week.
 Oil prices have surged as the war, now in its second week, ensnared countries and places that are critical to the production and movement of oil and gas from the Persian Gulf.

 Roughly 15 million barrels of crude oil — about 20% of the world’s oil — typically are shipped every day through the Strait of Hormuz, according to independent research firm Rystad Energy.
 The threat of Iranian missile and drone attacks has all but stopped tankers from traveling through the strait, which is bordered in the north by Iran, carry oil and gas from Saudi Arabia, Kuwait, Iraq, Qatar, Bahrain, the United Arab Emirates and Iran.

-Note: This story has been corrected to show that the Israel-U.S. attacks on Iran started Feb.
-28, not March 1.